fluxcd/kustomize-controller/README.md

 The alert provider type can be: `slack` or `discord` and the verbosity can be set to `info` or `error`.

-The `*` wildcard tells the controller to use this profile for all kustomization that are present in the same namespace as the profile.
+The `*` wildcard tells the controller to use this profile for all kustomizations that are present in the same namespace as the profile.
 Multiple profiles can be used to send alerts to different channels or Slack organizations.